yoonghm/Examples/ATWINC1500/README.md

 *Figure:* **ATWINC1500 Pins**

+## CPU and Memory Subsystems

+ATWINC15x0-MR210xB uses Cortus APS3 32-bit processor (CPU).
+The processor uses

+- 128 kB instruction/boot ROM
+- 160 kB instruction RAM
+-  64 kB data RAM
+- 4/8 MB flash memory which is used for system software
+- 128 kB shared RAM for processor and MAC
+- 768 bits non-volatile one-time-programmable (OTP) memory.

+### Non-volatile One-time-programmable (OTP) Memory

+ATWINC15x0-MR210xB have 768 bits of non-volatile eFuse memory that can be read by the CPU after device reset.
+This non-volatile TCP memory can be used to store customer-specific parameters, such as MAC address, various calibration information (such as Tx power, crystal frequency offset) and other software-specific configuration parameters.

+The efuse is partitioned into 6 128-bit banks.

 ## SPI Slave Interface

 ATWINC15x0-MR210xB provides a full-duplex slave Serial Peripheral Interface (SPI) to host (microcontroller) that can be used for control and for serial I/O of IEEE 802.11 data.
 The pin 10 `SPI_CFG` must be tied to VDDIO via a 1 MΩ resistor.